 A team leader should also have the ability to empower others.
 This also allows individuals to grow in confidence and in expertise.

 About the Contributing Author:

-Are you interested in reading more leadership development advice to keep you on the right track while building your business?
+Do you need more leadership advice to help keep you ahead while building your home business?

 If you enjoyed today's post, then you are going to LOVE the recent posts on Leadership Development: